ddojo/ddojo.github.io/README.md

 # License
 The content of this website is available under [CC0](LICENSE).
 This website uses the [cayman template](https://github.com/pages-themes/cayman) which is also available under [CC0](https://creativecommons.org/publicdomain/zero/1.0/legalcode).

-### Topics
-Each event we will analyze a different dataset.
-We might use different tools to address different questions about this data.
-You can add suggestions for datasets/questions/tools to the pad or look beforehand what others have suggested.

-{% include_relative topics.md %}